oliviawestmacottssw/SSW.Rules.Content/rules/controls---do-you-use-a-tooltip-to-show-the-full-text-of-hidden-listview-data/rule.md

 ---

-When you can't see all the text for an item in a ListView you need to expose the full text via a ToolTip.
+​When you can't see all the text for an item in a ListView you need to expose the full text via a ToolTip.
+   ​
 [[badExample]]
 | ![ Bad Example - Users can't see all the text and the ListView doesn't use a Tooltip](../../assets/ListViewWithoutToolTip.gif)